‘Reclaiming glory: the Islamic world’s path to renewal’

-This is apropos two back-to-back letters to the Editor from this writer carried by the newspaper on Sunday and yesterday.
-I would like to add that perhaps the most remarkable resurgence has been that of Pakistan.
-Long seen as economically fragile and politically unstable, Pakistan has demonstrated exceptional resilience and strategic clarity in recent conflicts.
+This is apropos three letters to the Editor from this writer carried by the newspaper on Sunday, Monday and yesterday.

-Its military strength, underpinned by indigenous missile systems, integrated communication warfare, cyber capabilities, and soft-power operations, has outclassed much larger adversaries in the region.
-Pakistan’s ability to neutralize advanced aerial threats, jam enemy missile systems mid-air, and redirect hostile drones illustrates a level of strategic maturity and technological sophistication unseen in many developing nations.
+Central Asian republics like Kazakhstan, Uzbekistan, Turkmenistan, and Azerbaijan—many of which have Muslim majorities—are now leveraging their Soviet-era scientific heritage and rich natural resources to build modern states.
+They are investing in technology, education, and multilateral diplomacy.
+These nations are quietly emerging as energy hubs, cultural centers, and diplomatic players, strengthening the overall Islamic bloc.

-These feats have not only impressed observers but have also forced a recalibration of Pakistan’s status in the global military order—potentially placing it among the top five global powers in terms of operational integration and agility.
+The Muslim renaissance is not confined to the traditional geography of Muslim nations.

 Copyright Business Recorder, 2025